-(1) Perpetrator: For any investigated and supported report of abuse or neglect, the Department shall record the identity(ies) of alleged perpetrator(s) when:
+(1) Alleged Perpetrator: Whenever the Department "supports" a 51A report and makes a determination that the actions or inactions of the parent or a caregiver place the child in danger or pose substantial risk to the child’s safety or well-being or the person responsible for the abuse or neglect was responsible for the child being a victim of sexual exploitation or human trafficking, the name of the parent/caregiver or the person responsible for the victimization of sexual exploitation or human trafficking will be listed in the Department’s central registry as an alleged perpetrator

-The incident of child abuse or neglect has been supported and referred to the District Attorney pursuant to M.G.L. c.
-119, 51B(k) and there is substantial evidence indicating that the alleged perpetrator was responsible for the abuse or neglect.
-See 110 CMR 4.37.
+(2) Registry of Alleged Perpetrator: If In addition, if the incident of child abuse or neglect has been supported and referred to the District Attorney pursuant to M.G.L. c.
+119, 51B(k) and there is substantial evidence indicating that the alleged perpetrator was responsible for the abuse or neglect, the alleged perpetrator’s name will also be listed on the Registry of Alleged Perpetrators.
+See 110 CMR 4.35.

-(2) Perpetrator: For any investigated and unsupported report of abuse or neglect, the Department's Central Registry shall automatically record perpetrator "not applicable".

-(3) Perpetrator: Whenever the Department "supports" a 51A report and whenever the name(s) of alleged perpetrator(s) are recorded as such on the Registry of Alleged Perpetrators, the Department shall 20 working days after the referral is made to the District Attorney notify each alleged perpetrator that his/her name will be maintained on the Registry of Alleged Perpetrators.
-The Department shall utilize a form letter established for use by the Department.
-The form letter shall include notification to the alleged perpetrator(s) of the right to a fair hearing to appeal said listing.
-If the alleged perpetrator is a child under age 18, the letter shall be directed to the child, with a copy to the child's parent(s) and/or guardian.
-(See, 110 CMR 10.06(9)(c) for a stay of fair hearing proceeding at request of the District Attorney.)

-(4) Caretaker: Where the Department has no reasonable cause to believe that a caretaker was the perpetrator of abuse or neglect, the Department will "unsupport" the report.
+(3) Substantiated Concern: Whenever the Department’s determines a report results in a finding of a “substantiated concern”, the Department will not identify an alleged perpetrator in the Central Registry.

+(4) No Perpetrator: Whenever the Department "unsupports" the report, no alleged perpetrator’s name is placed in the central registry. .
 (Note, however, that the Department may voluntarily refer or be required to refer the matter to appropriate law-enforcement agencies.
 See 110 CMR 4.50 et seq.
 Note also that the Department may offer voluntary services as appropriate.)

 Commentary

 The meaning of a supported or unsupported report is often misunderstood, primarily because the Department sometimes unsupports a report where a child has clearly suffered an injury.
-While at first blush this can appear contradictory, it is in fact most often the result of the application of the important distinction between caretakers and non-caretakers.
+While at first blush this can appear contradictory, it is in fact most often the result of the application of the important distinction between caregivers and non-caregivers.

-The caretaker distinction is an important one, for the Department's primary duty is to protect children from abuse or neglect inflicted by their parents or parent substitutes.
+The caregiver distinction is an important one, for the Department's primary duty is to protect children from abuse or neglect inflicted by their parents or parent substitutes.
 See, M.G.L. c.
 119, § 1, paragraph 2: "The purpose of this chapter is to insure that the children of the Commonwealth are protected against the harmful effects resulting from the absence, inability, inadequacy or destructive behavior of parents or parent substitutes." (emphasis added).

 The following examples may serve to clarify.

 Example A: The Department receives a report of a small boy with burns around his lips and nose.
-It is screened in.
-It is investigated.
-The investigator determines that the injury occurred when the small boy pulled a heat lamp from his parents' bathroom onto his face.
+It is screened in and responded to.
+The investigator Department determines that the injury occurred when the small boy pulled a heat lamp from his parents' bathroom onto his face.
 There is no evidence that the accident occurred as a result of either parents' neglect.
-The report is unsupported, as no incident of abuse or neglect is determined to have occurred.
-Note that if the facts were slightly different (for example, if the Department determined that the injury occurred because the small boy had been left alone at home all day) then the Department could have supported the report as neglect.
+The report is unsupported, as no incident of abuse or neglect occurred.
+If the Department determined that the injury occurred because the small boy had been left alone at home all day, then the Department could have found substantiated concern or supported the report for neglect.